chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/example-idps/azure-ad/index.md

 ## Configuring Chainguard to use Azure Active Directory

-To configure Chainguard make a note of the following details from your Azure Active Directory application:
+To configure Chainguard, make a note of the following details from your Azure Active Directory application:

 * **Application (client) Id**: This can be found on the **Overview** tab of the Chainguard AD application.
 * **Client Secret**: You noted this down when you set up the  clientsecret in the previous step.